Plaenkler/Booklooker/README.md

 Plaenkler/Booklooker enables HTTP requests to be made to the Booklooker API.
 The library abstracts the constructs and allows developers to interact with the Booklooker API through a convenient and intuitive interface.

-> **Note:** This project is still in development and is not yet ready for production.

 <table style="border:none;">
   <tr>
     <td><img src="https://mvz-bietigheim.de/wp-content/uploads/2017/10/placeholder-image4.jpg" width="480"/></td>